TYPO3-Headless/nuxt-typo3/docs/frontend/forms.md

 For example: to display and render `input type="hidden"` we had to register `T3FormFieldHidden`.

-If you want to add custom textarea field with type "Textarea" then you have to register `T3FormFieldTextarea`
+If you want to add custom textarea field with type "textarea" then you have to register `T3FormFieldTextarea`

 You can also register custom field component for specific field - `T3FormFieldName` if your `field.identifier === 'name'`